 Author: Nagi | RecipeTin Eats

-Combine 2 cups flour, salt, butter and milk.
+Combine Dry: Combine 2 cups flour, salt, butter and milk in a bowl.

-Dust bench top with flour, cut dough into 4 pieces, roll into balls, then roll out into about 1/ 8" / 0.3cm thick rounds.
+Roll into rounds: Dust bench top with flour, cut dough into 6 pieces, roll into balls, then roll out into 20cm / 8" rounds, 2 - 3 mm thick.